mangelino/aws-iot-device-connectivy-tracking/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+# Welcome the AWS IoT Connectivy Tracker

+This project deploys 2 AWS IoT Rules and 1 IAM Role to track device connectivity via device shadows.
+Tracking is done based on the MQTT `clientId` used for the connection.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.